 Possibly the most significant victory regarding the rights of Negroes was won in Randolph County last month when attorney P.[sic] W. Williams, prominent Winston-Salem lawyer emerged victorious in a suit against the Greensboro-Fayetteville Bus Line.

 Her success was particularly significant because there was only one other lawsuit like it that had gone to the North Carolina State Supreme Court and won before hers, that was a 1914 housing segregation lawsuit in Winston-Salem.

 Thank you for reading about the history of Strieby Congregational Church, School, and Cemetery Cultural Heritage and Literary Landmark Site.
-You can check out our facebook page https://facebook.com/striebyheritagesite to learn about upcoming events, news about descendants, more about our history, or continuing efforts to preserve our history.
+You can check out our Facebook page, @striebyheritagesite, to learn about upcoming events, news about descendants, more about our history, or continuing efforts to preserve our history.

-And again, please consider donating to help Keep Strieby Striving!
+And again, we appreciate your donations to help Keep Strieby Striving!